 Also, you don’t have to worry about maintaining actual tropical plants that probably wouldn’t survive in your home environment.

-BUDGET TIP: Buy vases (whether floor or table vases) that will go with your décor all-year-round so all you have to do is switch out the plant and flower stems for seasonal options like frosted pine cones for Christmas!
-It’s a quick and easy hack and you can jump from winter to summer mode quicker than you imagined!
+BUDGET TIP: Buy vases (whether floor or table vases) that will go with your décor all-year-round so all you have to do is switch out the plant and flower stems for seasonal options, like frosted pine cones for Christmas!
+It’s a quick and easy hack to jump from winter to summer, no hassle and for half the cost!

 Garlands are not only for Christmas décor, no, no, no!
 Use those bad boys all-year-round!

-I love garlands because they add just that extra touch to really make the rest of your decorations pop!
-You can mix and match them, dress them up, and use them in literally ANY place in your house!
+Garlands come in different styles and are a simple way to add that extra oomph that’ll really make the rest of your decorations pop!
+You can mix and match them, dress them up by adding more florals or bows, and use them in literally ANY place in your house!

-I use it on the columns inside my home, console table, the entertainment section under the TV, and soon-to-be our staircase.
+I use it on the columns inside my home, console table, the entertainment section under the TV, and our staircase (just to name a few).

 Blues, Yellows, Pinks, & Oranges

 Try to stay within these bright color palettes to truly bring the beach and summer to you!
-It just takes a little change in your pillows, throw blankets, tabletop/shelf décor, and even your hand towels in your kitchen and bathroom to uplift your summer décor!
+The bright colors will make you instantly happy and just takes a little tweaking of your pillows, throw blankets, and even your hand towels in your kitchen to uplift your mood!

-Remember, little changes make a BIG difference and honestly, I take any chance to buy more pillows decorative or not (#HomeIsWhereThePillowsAre)!
+Remember, small changes can make a BIG difference and honestly, I jump at any chance to buy more pillows, decorative or not (#HomeIsWhereThePillowsAre)!

 Many people don’t know, and I don’t even think I did myself until having my own place, but there are indoor wreaths now!
-Also, there’s wreaths available for every season (who freaking knew?!)!
+Also, there’s wreaths available for every season not just Christmas (who freaking knew?!)!

 Just like garlands, wreaths hold this stigma that they’re solely meant for Christmas.
 WRONG!
-There’s so many options out there and best believe your girl is going to switch out a wreath for each and every season (maybe even every holiday but…that’s a bit of stretch).
+There’s so many options out there and best believe your girl is going to switch out a wreath for each and every season (maybe even every holiday but…that’s a bit of stretch lol).

-Magnolia, Lemon, or a simple green and leafy wreath will do the job.
+Magnolia, Lemon, or a simple green wreath will do the job.
 I obviously go the faux wreath route (ha! no surprise there)

-Although, I did try a real wreath dipped in some type of preservation glaze to decorate outside the front door, it wasn’t that bad!
-It takes no maintenance but costs way more than buying a fake one just as nice for $10-$15 so I think I’m going to stick with my cute, little faux wreaths (and I can keep them for years to come!).
+Although, I did try a real wreath once that was dipped in some type of preservation glaze to decorate the front door and… it wasn’t that bad!
+It takes no maintenance but costs way more than buying a fake one that’s just as nice for $10-$15… so I think I’m going to stick with my little faux wreaths (and I can keep them for years to come!).

 Create a focus point on your dining table, kitchen island, and even your console table in the entryway!

-Use a decorative tiered tray or a long, wooden tray to host your summer décor items.
-I went simple this time and used a lemon tree as the centerpiece for my dining room table.
+Use a decorative tiered tray or a long, wooden tray to host your summer décor items and create a tablescape.
+I went simple this time and only used a lemon tree as the centerpiece for my dining room table.

-But I opted for a lazy Susan on my island because…why not!
-Although, I did use a rectangular tray for my entryway table to host our keys (tired of losing those bad boys?
+Although, it’s not pictured, I also used a rectangular, wooden tray for my entryway table to host our keys (tired of losing those bad boys?
 Get you a key tray, sis).

 Go With a Theme!